- What is a Hotel

 In India, hotels with twenty-five rooms or less are classified as small hotels.
 For example, Hotel Alka, New Delhi, and The Oberoi Vanyavilas, Ranthambore.

 However, in the developed countries of Europe and America, hotels with less than 100 rooms are considered small.
-These hotels provide clean and comfortable accommodation but may not provide upmarket facilities, such as a swimming pool, restaurant, bar, etc.
+These hotels provide clean and comfortable accommodations but may not provide upmarket facilities, such as a swimming pool, restaurant, bar, etc.

 b) Downtown Hotel